 The Conservatory program is a full time, two-year Master of Fine Arts degree program in six different disciplines.
 Fellows can expect to graduate after finishing their thesis requirements within two and a half years after starting the program.

 Yes, a BA is not required for admission.
 Upon successful completion of your program’s requirements, you will not receive an MFA but will be awarded a Certificate of Completion.
+To see if you are eligble for the Certificate of Completion, please review the admissions requirements page.
 Click here for Certificate of Completion gainful employment disclosures.

 Although it is not required, applicants are recommended to have demonstrated experience relating to the discipline to which the applicant is applying.
 For example, Production Design applicants may have a background or degree in architecture, theatre arts, graphic or fine arts, all of which are applicable to the desired discipline of study.

 AFI Conservatory is designed for those who want to advance their craft in a specific discipline.
 You may apply to more than one area of interest and will need to submit separate applications for each discipline.
 Due to the collaborative nature of the program, successful applicants will be enrolled into only one discipline.
-It is suggested you do not apply for more than three disciplines in the same academic year.
+You may only apply up to two disciplines in the same academic year.